Contents

 At The St-Georges Group, we understand the unique challenges of retirement planning for business owners.
 We specialize in wealth planning for entrepreneurs that encompasses estate planning, business succession, and personal and corporate investment strategies to ensure a smooth transition from entrepreneur to retiree.
 We are here to support your transition, helping you develop a comprehensive and tax-advantaged retirement plan that allows you to look to the future with confidence and clarity.

-The information provided on this page is for informational purposes only and is not intended to be a source of tax, accounting, legal, or investment advice.
+The information provided on this page is for informational purposes only and is not intended to serve as a source of tax, accounting, legal, or investment advice.
 The statements and opinions expressed are solely those of the authors and are subject to change without notice.

-Although this information has been compiled from sources believed to be reliable, as at the date indicated, the publisher and authors cannot guarantee its accuracy or completeness, and they do not make any guarantee or other promise as to any results that may be obtained from using the content of this page.
+Although this information has been compiled from sources believed to be reliable as of the date indicated, the publisher and the authors cannot guarantee its accuracy or completeness and make no warranty or other promise as to any results that may be obtained from using the content of this page.

 All charts, illustrations, case studies, and examples on this page are for illustrative purposes only and are not intended to predict or project investment results.
 The information mentioned on this page may not apply to all readers and investors.
-You should first seek professional financial advice, as appropriate, regarding any particular investment or implementing any changes to your investment strategies in relation to your personal circumstances.
+You should first seek professional financial advice, where appropriate, regarding any specific investment or the implementation of changes to your investment strategies in relation to your personal circumstances.

-To the maximum extent permitted by law, neither the publisher nor the authors will be responsible in any manner for direct, indirect, special, or consequential damages or losses, howsoever caused, arising out of the use of the information in this book.
+To the fullest extent permitted by law, neither the publisher nor the authors shall be held liable in any way for any direct, indirect, special, or consequential damages or losses, whatever the cause, arising from the use of the information in this page.

 Explore More